MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/directives/devenv-directive-pragma-implicitwith.md

 The `#pragma implicitwith` instruction changes the compiler behavior to not create an implicit with.
 This can be used as a temporary solution to avoid getting warnings on the usage of implicit with statements in the code, that you plan on rewriting but just have not fixed yet.
 With the `#pragma implicitwith disable` you disable the emit of implicit with warnings for a specific location in code that follows the instruction, and with `#pragma implicitwith restore` you restore the warning back to it's original state.
 If you do not `restore`, the `disable` instruction is valid for the rest of the file.

+In the `app.json` file, you can set the `NoImplicitWith` flag to disable implicit with when you have rewritten all code.
+For more information, see [JSON Files](../devenv-json-files.md#Appjson).

 > [!IMPORTANT]
 > It is important to be aware that the `implicitwith` warning will become an error in a future release and therefore suppressing it should be a temporary solution.
 It is recommended to rewrite code as described in [Deprecating Explicit and Implicit With Statements](../devenv-deprecating-with-statements-overview.md).